2008

 ● 11-13-2008: I signed a new agreement with Attorney Sef Krell today regarding 1-800-SUE-THEM.
 He’ll pay for advertising initially, and I’ll retain exclusive ownership of 1-800-SUE-THEM.

 ● 11-23-2008: The instrumental theory of practical reasoning problematically distinguishes ends and means.
 For example, the instrumentalist might analyze the act of driving to the store to get a cup of coffee as composed of the goal of getting a cup of coffee and the means of driving to the store.
 But the distinction is in a sense artificial.
 I may have been able to brew some coffee at home.
 The driving may be seen as part of an end, and the various choices as a choice among various ends, different ways in which I might spend my day, my time.
 Going to the store and getting coffee is one activity-Gestalt; preparing coffee at home, another.
-And yet, it’s true that I wanted to drink coffee, that this was goal, if not the goal, and that it was an important criterion in the selection of an activity.
+And yet, it’s true that I wanted to drink coffee, that this was a goal, if not the goal, and that it was an important criterion in the selection of an activity.

 ● Philosophy Club meeting; topic: “Practical reasoning/rationality.”
 [To avoid repeated entries, I’ve omitted material here, which I present later.]

 ● 11-28-2008: Questions for a white supremacist/racist: If one day you discovered that the surface of your internal organs was brown, would that hurt your self-valuation?
 Why or why not?
 Are black people inferior to white people in virtue of the color of their skin?
 If so, why?
 If not, what is it about them that makes them inferior?
 Are all black people inferior to all white people?
+If one day, suddenly, your skin turned dark brown, and your hair turned black and kinky, et cetera, but you remained otherwise the same, would you be inferior to the person you were the day before?
+Why or why not?

 ● 12-14-2008: Excoriate the wild berry, excommunicate the sand.